wbyoung/azul/docs/source/guides/queries.md

 ### `#fetch`

-Essentially an alias for [`execute`](#-execute-), this method is preferred in most cases for readability when reading data from the database.
+Essentially an alias for [`execute`](#executing--execute-), this method is preferred in most cases for readability when reading data from the database.

 ```js
 Article.objects.fetch().then(function() { /* ... */ }); // reads better
 Article.objects.execute().then(function() { /* ... */ });
 ```

-**Advanced:** For [non-model queries & results](#non-model-queries-results), this method actually ensures that the resolved object is transformed to an array rather than a standard result object.
+**Advanced:** For [data queries](#data-queries), this method actually ensures that the resolved object is transformed to an array rather than a standard result object.

 ### `#fetchOne`